 December 8th, 2025

-A beginner’s entry level introduction to her work would include Hothouse Rose (1991), Brandy and Alexander (1991), Party Doll A Go- Go!
+An entry level introduction to her work would include Hothouse Rose (1991), Brandy and Alexander (1991), Party Doll A Go- Go!
 (1991), Catwalk (1995) and, imperatively, Velvet (1995) — an absurdist opus ideally enjoyed in tandem with its companion making-of documentary by Dag Yngvesson: Rated X: A Journey Through Porn; a tenderly awkward, fly on the wall, softly revealing, fantastic doc.
 Dag zeroes in on Jeanna, observing her with kindness and respect.
-Most of these films of her peak era were shot on 35mm, with good (at times, great) production values and original stories, (though Hothouse Rose is inspired by All About Eve, hah).
-Exemplary examples of a legitimage genre of cinema, no different than sci-fi, drama, comedy etc, but forever maligned by its own ardent consumer; society.
-Jeanna Fine was a brilliant actress, improviser, an untrained and intuitive, courageous and generous performer, the very best in the history of the genre, in my opinion.
+Most of these aforementioned films of her peak era were shot on 35mm, with good (at times, great) production values and original stories, exemplary examples of a forever maligned genre of cinema no less legitimate than drama, comedy, thriller, etc. Jeanna Fine was a brilliant untrained actress, an intuitive, courageous and generous performer, the very best in the history of the adult film genre, in my (very) educated opinion.

-What I saw in Jeanna gave me courage, a anarchic freedom that comes from discovering that cinematic magic can be made under any circumstances, to not be afraid to get my hands dirty, to use my vulnerable body as a means to communicate.
-When she was supported by good material and a capable director (her preferred setting) she was outstanding; when she had neither (quickie gonzo money grab) she usually took over, inventing plot and dialog on the spot, confidently buldozing whatever was available into a solid performance with humor, irreverence and humanity.
+What I saw in Jeanna inspired courage, audacity, an anarchic freedom that comes from realizing that cinematic magic can be made under any circumstances, to not be afraid to get my hands dirty, the valor to use my vulnerable body as a tool to communicate with people.
+When she was supported by good material and a capable director (her preferred environment) she was captivating; when she had neither (quickie gonzo money grab) she usually took over, inventing both plot and dialog on the spot, confidently bulldozing through whatever was available unto a solid performance with vulnerability, humor, irreverence, humanity and danger.

-Dead at just 62 and I’m livid at the world for making her feel less than*, which eventually made her retreat and be unkind to herself.
-There was childhood trauma there too.
+Dead at just 62 and I’m livid with you for being blind, for making her feel less than*, which eventually made her retreat and be unkind to herself.

-Louise Brooks was dealt a similar hand which drove her to dispair and self destruction, nearly to death; in the nick of time she was rescued, nurtured back to life, brought back into the light, restored and re-discovered, rightfully revered.
+Louise Brooks was dealt a similar hand which drove her to despair and self destruction, nearing death; rescued in the nick of time, nurtured back to life and brought back into the light, re-discovered and restored, rightfully revered.
 Jeanna didn’t have the same luck but today’s vomitous world is far too cowardly for miracles.

 I will forever speak of her.